 Adventure Island prohibits the use of two-wheeled vehicles (e.g. Segway®) within our park.
 Alternatives for guests who arrive at our park with one of these devices are manual wheelchairs, electronic convenience wheelchairs, or stand up electronic convenience vehicles.

-All restrooms are accessible to guests using wheelchairs and are clearly marked with the disabled symbol throughout the park.
-Companion restroom facilities are located near the Everglides and First Aid.
+Restrooms are accessible and are identified with the International Symbol of Accessibility throughout the park.
+Companion restroom facilities are located near the Everglides and First Aid

 Adventure Island’s First Aid station is located near the front entrance to the park.
 This office is staffed by Registered Nurses and Emergency Medical Technicians.
 Team members throughout the park are available to call for assistance upon request.